 Aboriginal students or those with strong ties to aboriginal communities may select the program's First Nations option if they wish to gain an in-depth understanding of specific social issues pertaining to indigenous people.

-To integrate and apply classroom learning in practice, you participate in two field work practica with local community agencies, which provide you with work experience and professional connections.
+To integrate and apply classroom learning in practice, you participate in two supervised practica with local community agencies, which provide you with work experience and professional connections.